Quantum Correlations Can Speed Up All Classical Computation: Supplementary Material

 Which shows that using the Hamiltonian $H_{\#}(m)$ one can implement the desired gate $\bigotimes_m H$ a factor of $m$ times faster than using $H_{\|}(m)$. \end{proof}

-\begin{theorem}[Coherent parallelisation of reversible circuits] Let $\{C_n\}_n$ be a uniform family of reversible circuits, and let $A(n) = \{H(t), T\}$ be the implementation of said circuit as a computing machine algorithm and $T(n)$ is the time required to run $A$ on an input of size of $n$.
-The same computation can be performed using coherent parallelisation in time $ O \left( T(n)/ \Delta \right)$ where $\Delta = \mathcal{S}/\mathcal{D}$. \end{theorem} \begin{proof} First we note that the average number of gates in $\{C_n\}_n$ at each depth $d$ is given by $\Delta = \mathcal{S}/\mathcal{D}$.
-Hence, by Thm.\ \ref{thm:coh-par} the implementation of the gates of $\{C_n\}_n$ at depth $d$ can be sped up \emph{on average} by a factor of $\Delta$ using coherent parallelisation over a standard implementation.
-Taking the behaviour at the asymptotic limit as $n \rightarrow \infty$ gives us the desired result. \end{proof}
+\begin{theorem}[Coherent parallelization of reversible circuits] Let $\{C_n\}_n$ be a uniform family of reversible circuits, and let $A(n) = \{H(t), T\}$ be the implementation of said circuit as a computing machine algorithm and $T(n)$ is the time required to run $A$ on an input of size of $n$.
+The same computation can be performed using coherent parallelization in time $ O \left( T(n)/ \Delta \right)$ where $\Delta = \mathcal{S}/\mathcal{D}$. \end{theorem} \begin{proof} First we note that the average number of gates in $\{C_n\}_n$ at each depth $d$ is given by $\Delta = \mathcal{S}/\mathcal{D}$.
+Hence, by Thm.\ \ref{thm:coh-par} the implementation of the gates of $\{C_n\}_n$ at depth $d$ can be sped up \emph{on average} by a factor of $\Delta$ using coherent parallelization over a standard implementation.
+Taking the behavior at the asymptotic limit as $n \rightarrow \infty$ gives us the desired result. \end{proof}

-Note that in the previous theorem we're comparing a coherent parallelisation implementation to a standard computing machine implementation of a classical reversible circuit.
+Note that in the previous theorem we're comparing a coherent parallelization implementation to a standard computing machine implementation of a classical reversible circuit.
 However, this latter implementation is already parallel (all gates at any depth $d$ are taken to be implemented at once).
 Obviously, a parallel implementation has a speed factor advantage of $\Delta = \mathcal{C}/\mathcal{D}$ over a sequential implementation.
 We've hence proven the following corollary.